-To assist Unitarian Universalists (UUs) in organizing Actions of Immediate Witness (AIWs) at General Assembly, the Commission on Social Witness (Commission) encourages early connection and collaboration in advance of GA to build shared wisdom and empower contributions among local partners.
+To assist Unitarian Universalists in organizing Actions of Immediate Witness (AIWs) at General Assembly (GA), the Commission on Social Witness (Commission) encourages early connection and collaboration in advance of GA to build shared wisdom and empower contributions among local partners.
 Follow this link for guidance on identifying an AIW focus.

-If you are interested in proposing topics and planning together, email email@example.com with:
+If you are interested in proposing an AIW or planning together, email email@example.com with:

 - Two-sentence description, and